 You may have been feeling this way for so long you may dismiss it as “just the way you feel.”
 Thankfully your vigour and zest for life is retrievable and you can banish the symptoms of a permanent hangover with just a few simple changes.

+When you're subject to a permanent hangover, one of the most common symptoms is having trouble sleeping.
 Alcohol can seriously disrupt your sleep, leaving you jaded and making it hard to focus.

 “Although many people may feel alcohol helps them get off to sleep, it is also a major culprit for disrupting your night as it can interfere with the body’s chemical processes needed for sound sleep,” says Jessica Alexander, spokesperson for the Sleep Council.